 Guinea flower plants are easy to propagate.
 Share this interesting specimen with a friend.
 Take cuttings in early spring before flowering and when the plant is pushing new growth.
-Push the cut end of a 4-inch stem into a soilless mixture, such as peat or sand.
+Push the cut end of a 4 inch (10 cm.) stem into a soilless mixture, such as peat or sand.

 Keep the cutting moderately moist in indirect light.
 Once it has rooted, repot the new guinea plants into good garden or potting soil.
 Growing hibbertia flowers from seed is difficult and unreliable.
 Cuttings are an easy and quick way to produce new plants for your home or garden.

 Guinea Plant Care